The average condition number of most tensor rank decomposition problems is infinite: Introduction

-In the literature, the result of H\r{a}stad \cite{Hastad1990} is often cited to underline the high computational complexity of computing CPDs.
-He showed that 3SAT can be reduced to computing the rank of a tensor; hence, solving the tensor rank decomposition problem is NP-complete in the Turing machine computational model.
+The literature often cites the result of H\r{a}stad \cite{Hastad1990} to underline the high computational complexity of computing CPDs. {H\r{a}stad showed that the NP-complete 3-satisfiability problem (also called 3-SAT) can be reduced to computing the rank of a tensor}; hence, solving the tensor rank decomposition problem is NP-hard in the Turing machine computational model.
 Our main result is different in two aspects: first, H\r{a}stad showed the difficulty of only one particular instance of a CPD, whereas we show that computing the CPD is difficult \emph{on average}.
 Second, our evidence supporting the hardness of the problem is not based on Turing machine complexity, but given by analyzing the condition number, which is more appropriate for numerical computations \cite{BCSS1998}.
-Linking complexity analyses to condition numbers is common in the literature; for instance, in the case of solving polynomial system \cite{lairez,FLH,BC2011,SS94}.
-In general, the textbook \cite{BC2013} provides a good overview.
+Linking complexity analyses to condition numbers is common in the literature; for instance, in the case of solving polynomial systems \cite{lairez,FLH,BC2011,SS94}.
+In general, the book \cite{BC2013} provides a good overview.
 In this interpretation, we show that \emph{computing CPDs numerically is hard} on average.